-Formed in 2006, the Zimro Trio is an exuberant force on the chamber music scene.
-A trio of clarinet, violin or viola and piano, Zimro was founded whilst the three musicians found themselves playing chamber music together in the beautiful surroundings of the Swaledale Festival in the Yorkshire Dales.
-This electrifying trio boasts three of the UK's premier chamber musicians and performs a rich and varied repertoire for both violin and viola, clarinet and piano.
-The approach to performing combines fun and passion with a spirit of adventure!
+Formed in 2006, the Zimro Ensemble is an exuberant force on the chamber music scene.
+At its core is a trio of clarinet, violin or viola and piano and was founded whilst the three musicians found themselves playing chamber music together in the beautiful surroundings of the Swaledale Festival in the Yorkshire Dales.
+This electrifying trio boasts some of the UK's premier chamber musicians and performs a rich and varied repertoire for both violin and viola, clarinet and piano and also with additional cello or a full string quartet.
+Their approach to performing combines fun and passion with a spirit of adventure!

 In 1917 a group of Russian Jewish musicians set out from St Petersburg on an intrepid journey lasting two long years.
 They were called Zimro.
 A group of six classical musicians (string quartet, clarinet and piano), Zimro was formed by one of the foremost clarinettists in Russia, Simeon Bellison.
 They toured Jewish communities throughout Eastern Europe and the Far East, visiting the far flung corners of Russia, Siberia, China, Japan, Indonesia and Alaska before finally arriving in the United States in 1919, where they met up with their close friend and colleague, the composer Sergei Prokofiev.
 He wrote them a sextet, the Overture on Jewish Themes, which they premiered at the Bohemian Club in Chicago in 1920 and at their Carnegie Hall debut in New York City in 1921.

 Zimro’s newly commissioned work from Prokofiev was based on two Jewish melodies taken from one of Simeon Bellison’s personal notebooks.
 In these books he collected melodies with a Jewish identity.
 Bellison had been active in